 There are a lot of home remedies for removing kitchen smells, usually involving bakings soda or vinegar.
 If you do not have the time to do fully remove any ingrained smells, you might want to cover them up using a scented candle or carpet deodorizers right before the inspection.
 This will only cover up the issue, so be sure to continue working on it afterwards.

 Whatever type of outdoor area you have, from a big back lawn to just a patio or balcony, be sure this is tidy and looking good.
 You don’t want overgrown grass or unkempt bushes or trees making the yard look like it’s high maintenance or like a project, the new buyers will need to tackle themselves.
 Again, any extra effort or expense that a potential buyer can see for the property may be a deduction from their offer.

-At the end of the day, anything you can do to make your home look nicer, cleaner and in the best condition possible will surely help make the property more desirable to potential buyers.
+At the end of the day, anything you can do to make your home look nicer, cleaner and in the best condition possible will surely help make the property more desirable to potential buyers and generate superior showing feedback.
 Any other scratches and marks around the house should also be repainted over or cleaned.
 Get your house looking as good as possible and you’ll be surprised at how much more it might sell for!